WasmEdge/WasmEdge/docs/book/en/src/sdk/rust/table_and_funcref.md

 }
 ```

-The complete code of this example can be found [here](https://github.com/WasmEdge/WasmEdge/blob/master/bindings/rust/wasmedge-sdk/examples/table_and_funcref.rs).
+The complete code of this example can be found in [table_and_funcref.rs](https://github.com/WasmEdge/WasmEdge/blob/master/bindings/rust/wasmedge-sdk/examples/table_and_funcref.rs).